Aditya15267/furniture-query-parser/README.md

 - **Location Extraction:** Identifies city names in the query
 - **Space Identification:** Detects intended space/room (Living room, bedroom, etc.)

+## Design Notes

+The query parser is designed to be modular, interpretable, and easily extensible.
+Below are the key design considerations:

+### Modular Architecture

+The project is structured into separate modules for:

+- **Product & Feature Matching:** Uses fuzzy matching and rule-based logic to extract product type and feature categories.
+- **Price Parsing:** Extracts price ranges using regex patterns and currency normalization.
+- **Location & Space Detection:** Identifies geographic and spatial intent from queries.

+Each module is independently testable and replaceable.

+### Hybrid NLP Approach

+We combine multiple NLP strategies:

+- **Fuzzy Matching (fuzzywuzzy):** To handle typos like "leathr" -> "leather".
+- **Custom Synonym Dictionary:** Maintains mappings like "curvy" -> "Curved Back".
+- **Rule-Based Logic:** It understands user requests by following set patterns, like identifying price ranges (e.g. detecting phrases like "under ₹30k").

+### Domain Awareness

+The system uses specific furniture vocabularies such as:

+- Product types (Sofa, Chair, Ottoman, etc.)
+- Feature categories (Back, Upholstery, Legs, etc.)
+- Real-world price expressions (e.g. "under 30k", "between 20,000 and 50,000 INR")

+By focusing on a specific area, it fills in the blanks precisely, without the errors of broader language.

 ## Testing

 Run the test suite to verify parser functionality: